| UPDATE: December, 2013 - A new format is coming soon.

 class acts in this industry.
 Gizeh, HBI, Zig-Zag, Bambu, D&R, Stokkebye, Simron, ZICO,

-the very best and share it with our readers.
+and share it with our readers.
 More very soon!

 For as long as Man has walked the Earth, RYO has existed.
 It has taken many forms but simply, it implies making things for yourself with materials YOU choose.
 The acronym RYO is applied to many activities of such personal nature from various artistic endeavors, the building many things and to even making one's own ammunition.
 And tobacco has been around nearly as long as Man has walked this Earth.
 Despite much flawed historical statements, tobacco has grown wild for eons.
 It is a naturally occurring plant of the nightshade genus.
 Sure its growing has been improved upon more recently (hundreds of years ago) but it has existed and been used by humans far longer.